Richard Howson

 Richard John Howson (born August 1968) is a British businessman, and the former chief executive (CEO) of Carillion, a British multinational facilities management and construction services company that went into liquidation in January 2018.
 Howson's "misguided self-assurance" was said to have contributed to the company's collapse.
+In October 2023, Howson was disqualified from being a director of a UK company for eight years for his conduct as a director of Carillion.

 Early life

 Howson was educated at Settle College, and earned a bachelor's degree in construction management from Leeds Polytechnic.

 Career

 Early career

 Howson worked at Balfour Beatty, Bovis, and Tarmac before becoming operations director for the Carillion Building business in 1999.
 In March 2004 he was promoted to national construction director on the Carillion Building senior management team, before becoming managing director of Carillion Rail in 2006, and then managing director of Carillion's Middle East and North African operations in 2007.
 Howson was appointed chief operating officer of Carillion in September 2010.

 CEO of Carillion (2011-2017)

 Howson was appointed as chief executive officer of Carillion in December 2011.
 He stepped down in July 2017, following a profits warning that led to the company's shares falling almost 40%, with Keith Cochrane temporarily taking on the role.
 Howson was asked to return his bonus, following the announcement of an £845 million impairment charge in its construction services division under his leadership at Carillion.
 On 29 September 2017, it was revealed that Carillion's losses for the six months ended 30 June 2017 totaled £1.15 billion, following a further write-down of £200 million, this time in its support services division.
 On 15 January 2018, Carillion went into compulsory liquidation.
 The company is under formal investigation by the Financial Conduct Authority for the term Howson was CEO.

 After giving evidence on 6 February 2018, Howson was one of several former Carillion directors described as "delusional characters" by House of Commons Select Committee chairs Frank Field (Work and Pensions) and Rachel Reeves (Business, Energy and Industrial Strategy).
 During evidence, the company claimed it was owed £200m in relation to the Msheireb Downtown Doha project in Qatar, and Howson said he felt like "a bailiff" in chasing the debt.
 (Howson and the board's claim was disputed by Msheireb Properties, who were said to be considering a £200m claim against Carillion.)

 Carillion investors said the board focused more on their pay than the company's performance, with the protection of directors' pay extending to the creation of a secret bank account for Howson's share-related bonuses.

 In the final report of the Parliamentary inquiry into the collapse of Carillion, published on 16 May 2018, Howson was severely criticised, described as "the figurehead for a business model that was doomed to fail".
 The report continued: